Difference Between GBIC and SFP

 Other users who are freelancers or individual IT group owners with a home office might not necessarily purchase it in bulk but rather as a single device.

-The greater popularity of the SFP has been quite a competition for the other existing transceiver since the time they have been invented.
+The greater popularity of the SFP has been quite a competition for the other existing transceiver since the time they were invented.

 Main Differences Between GBIC and SFP

-1. GBIC has lost its market value and has been out of sales for some time now after the introduction of new versions but SFP is still in demand despite later versions being released.
+1. GBIC has lost its market value and has been out of the sale for some time now after the introduction of new versions, but SFP is still in demand despite later versions being released.

 Difference Between GBIC and SFP